BrainSharer/neuroglancer/src/brainshare/docs/sphinx/modules/adjusting_colors.rst

 under the Rendering tab.
 Look for a small box icon to the right of the word 'Shader' and click that.
 A popup window will appear and the default for grayscale images will appear in the popup.
 The code should look similar to the code in the Greyscale section below.
-You can copy and paste the code from the Greyscale, Red or Green sections into the Shader window and adjust the values as needed.
+You can copy and paste the code from the Greyscale, Red, Green or sRGB sections into the Shader window and adjust the values as needed.
+Decrease the larger number in the range if the images are very low contrast.
+The upper limit is 65535 for 16bit images.

 Greyscale
 ~~~~~~~~~